Gourang97/max-ai/docs/source/maxaimarketplace.rst

     it is essesntial to assign returned object to a variable.
 This is because, if assignment is not done, the DAG won't be appear in ``global()`` scope.
 For further details, please check this `link <https://airflow.apache.org/docs/apache-airflow/1.10.3/concepts.html?highlight=variable#scope>`_.

-The task dependencies in the DAGFactory are captured by `parent` argument in the `add` method. `parent` accepts a list of tasks on which the current task is dependent on.
-If a task has no dependency, i.e. it is the first task, one should mention `parent=["root"]`, signifying it is the root or first task and has no dependencies.
+The task dependencies in the DAGFactory are captured by ``parent`` argument in the ``add`` method.
+The ``parent`` accepts a list of tasks on which the current task is dependent on.
+If a task has no dependency, i.e. it is the first task, one should mention ``parent=["root"]``, signifying it is the root or first task and has no dependencies.

 The DAGFactory currently supports following operators: